-What can be referred to as a "Stomp-Knockdown" texture is common in new construction across the mid-west portion of the United States.
+"Stomp-Knockdown" texture is common in new construction across the mid-west United States.
 As the name implies this texture is created by using a brush to stomp patterns in drywall mud across the surface being textured.
 Once the basic pattern is created a knockdown knife is used to smooth the high spots.
-A very similar texture used in the southern part of the U.S. is termed "French Lace."
+A very similar texture used in the southern part of the U.S. is sometimes referred to as "French Lace."

 Click on the image below for a larger picture